Chizzoz/mtn-momo-developer-basics/README.md

 which will be necessary in interacting with the API using those credentials generated.

-# Integrating Using PHP cURL
+# Integrating Using Python httplib
 After following the [Getting Started Guidelines](https://github.com/Chizzoz/mtn-momo-developer-basics), you should be able to use the credentials generated in the code below.

 ## Collections API